-350 For example France, see Arts 376 and 373-2-7 of the Civil Code or Germany, see § 156, para.
-2, FamFG (supra note 227); see also the responses to Questionnaire II of the Working Party on Mediation in the context of the Malta Process (supra note 42); see also M. Lloyd, 'The Status of mediated agreements and their implementation', in Family mediation in Europe - proceedings, 4th European Conference on Family Law, Palais de l'Europe, Strasbourg, 1-2 October 1998, Council of Europe Publishing, April 2000, pp. 87-96.
+291 See for example France, see Arts 376 and 373-2-7 of the Civil Code; see also the responses to

+Madiation in the context of the Malta Process, available at Questionnaire II of the Working Party on Mediation in the context of the Malta Process, available at < www.hcch.net > under "Child Abduction Section" ("Cross-border family mediation") then "Working Party on Mediation in the context of the 'Malta Process'"; see also M. Lloyd, "The Status of mediated agreements and their implementation", in Family mediation in Europe - proceedings, 4th European Conference on Family Law, Palais de l'Europe, Strasbourg, 1-2 October 1998, Council of Europe Publishing, April 2000, pp. 87-96.